 New Smyrna Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 24,298 people and ten constituent neighborhoods, New Smyrna Beach is the 118th largest community in Florida.
+With a population of 32,119 people and ten constituent neighborhoods, New Smyrna Beach is the 106th largest community in Florida.

 Also of interest is that New Smyrna Beach has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in New Smyrna Beach telecommute to their jobs.
-Overall, about 8.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in New Smyrna Beach in 2010 was $34,391, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,564 for a family of four.
+The per capita income in New Smyrna Beach in 2018 was $47,948, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $191,792 for a family of four.
 However, New Smyrna Beach contains both very wealthy and poor people as well.

+New Smyrna Beach is a somewhat ethnically-diverse city.
 The people who call New Smyrna Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Smyrna Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Smyrna Beach include Irish, English, Italian, and Polish.
+Important ancestries of people in New Smyrna Beach include German, Irish, English, Italian, and Polish.